 Working remotely and practicing physical/responsible distancing from friends and family is teaching me a lot!
 As an extrovert, I have learned that three hours of people contact time each day is quite satisfying, and I can achieve that through phone and Zoom most days.

 In times of stress, I try to get really intentional about taking care of myself.
 I use a couple of strategies to increase my awareness of what is going into and coming out of my mind.
 I attend to how I am describing my circumstances and the world around me, and what I consume in the printed or visual forms.
-I came upon two great resources this week from The Greater Good Science Center at Berkeley that I’ve been sharing with colleagues and friends.
+I came upon two great resources this week from The Greater Good Science Center at Berkeley that I

 At times like these, the amount of information available on the topic of COVID-19 can be overwhelming.
 With the vast number of unknowns and quickly changing landscapes, it can be difficult if not impossible to feel any sense of control.
-I’ve compiled various resources for you to reference, organized by topic, to provide you with a sense of where to look when you have questions.
+I

 Most law offices are operating with a skeleton crew onsite to receive, sort, scan, and deliver mail that is important for lawyers to continue practicing law by working from home.